 Warning: You may not make it through an entire episode fully conscious.
 After several deep dragon breaths in and out, a calming narrator and tranquil music help kids (and caretakers) relax and maybe even fall asleep.

-Debates about what’s the superior age (ice or Jurassic) or starch (rice or noodles) have never been so fierce.
+Debates about which is the superior age (ice or Jurassic) or starch (rice or noodles) have never been so fierce.
 In about 35 to 45 minutes, guest debaters must convince a judge, who’s sometimes on their school’s debate team, that the facts are on their side.
 The rounds involve creative challenges and six-word summations.
 Are you team shark or team skunk?
 This podcast might change your mind.

 A mix of original stories and adaptations of fables and fairy tales, this podcast combines storytelling with songs for episodes that last between 10 and 20 minutes.
 What’s a meowmaid you ask?
 You’ll have to listen to find out.

-For those concerned about the secret world of dust or who need to know more about narwhals, Brains On has you covered.
+For those concerned about the secret world of dust or who need to know more about narwhals, Brains On! has you covered.
 Kids submit questions, and host Molly Bloom and kid co-hosts ask experts to find out more.
 The answers are often more in-depth and complex than some of the shows aimed at younger audiences, and the jokes are a bit more sophisticated, too.

 What do electric bathing, a dead whale, a luggage maker, and lab coats have in common?
 They’re all part of the history of the hot dog.
 The Past & the Curious brings together a range of lesser-known, yet nonetheless true, stories from history in highly entertaining fashion.

 Bad news: If you’re reading this, you live in What Is World, where kittens don’t play the glockenspiel and unicorns aren’t real.
 In What If World, the opposite is true, and host Eric O’Keefe answers questions only kids could dream up in charming stories full of imagination and delightful characters.